ANTONINEUTRON/tita_flow/README.md

 - **Milestone-Based Disbursement**: Funds are released only when goals are met and verified
 - **On-Chain Transparency**: Every transaction is public and verifiable on the blockchain
-- **Decentralized Governance**: Enable backers to participate in fund management through on-chain voting
+- **Decentralized Governance**: Enable backers to participate in fund management through on-chain voting with various voting model to suit your use case
 - **Configurable Funding Flows**: Customize funding structures for various use cases
+- **AI-Powered Assistance**: Intelligent guidance for creating, optimizing and promoting funding flows
 - **Secure Fund Protection**: Smart contracts safeguard contributions until milestone completion

 ## 🛠️ Tech Stack